Beary

-The Beary (also known as Byari) are a community concentrated along the southwest coast of India, mostly in the Mangalore district of the south Indian state of Karnataka.
+The Beary (also known as Byari) are a Muslim community concentrated along the southwest coast of India.

 The Beary community of Tulunadu is among the earliest Muslim inhabitants of India, with a clear history of more than 950 years.

 Etymology

 The word Beary is said to be derived from the Tulu word Byara, which means trade or business.
 Since the major portion of the community was involved in business activities, particularly trading, the local Tulu-speaking majority called them as Beary or Byari.

-Another popular theory is that the word Beary comes from Arabic word Bahar (Arabic: بحر).
-Bahar means ocean and Bahri (Arabic: بحري) means sailor or navigator.
-It is said that the Beary community had trade relations with Arab businessmen travelling to Coastal South India, especially the coastline of Tulunadu Malabar.
-Inscriptions have been found in Barkur that prove Arab trade links with Tulunadu.

 A third theory says that the word Beary is derived from the root word Malabar.
 The Islamic Da'ee, Malik bin Deenar, had arrived on the coast of Malabar during the 7th century with a group of Da'ees, or Islamic propagators.
 A member from his group, Habeeb bin Malik travelled through Tulunadu and preached Islam.
 He had also built Mosques in Kasaragod, Mangalore and Barkur.

-Other sources

-Ahmed Noori, a journalist and himself a member of the Beary community, claimed that there are several documents available which suggest that at least 90 years prior to the invasion of Muhammad bin Qasim in North India, Hadhrami and Persian Muslim businessmen were thriving in the South India.
-This would prove that Islam was prevalent in South India much before Muslim conquerors came to North India.

-Noori disputes the claim that the first Muslims came to India along with Alauddin Khalji between 1296 and 1316 AD and points out that according to historian Henry Miers Elliot, writing in 1867, the first ship bearing Muslim travellers was seen on the Indian coast as early as 630 CE.
-Noori also notes that Hugh George Rawlinson (1913) claimed the first Hadhrami Muslims settled on the Indian coast in the last part of the 7th century and that Bartholomew also has similar things to say about the early Muslim settlers in India, while J. Sturrock (1894) said that Parsi and Hadhrami businessmen settled in different places of the Malabar coast during the 7th century.
-Noori has quoted these and other sources to validate his argument that the Arab and other settlers came to India much before the Arab, Turk and Afghan conquerors came to North India.